 When you add a new page to your Weebly site, you don’t necessarily have to build its layout from scratch.
 You can choose one of the predefined Page Layouts to save your time and effort.

 There are various ready-to-use page frameworks: homepage, contacts, portfolio, and more.
 These layouts are fully customizable – you can alter, delete and add new elements as you wish.

 Weebly has a family of mobile applications: an Android and two iOS apps (for the iPhone and iPad).
 With the latter app you can literally build a site with your hands – its interface is specifically developed for tactile site building.

 There’s also an app for Apple Watch that lets you monitor website activity, receive new notifications when a new order is received and manage comments, among other features.

 Squarespace.
 Ease of use had always been one of the major pain points of Squarespace.
-The good news is that this problem has been addressed, and the new version of the platform now provides a more intuitive editing environment.
-It now supports WYSIWYG editing and has a less cluttered navigation.
+The good news is that this problem has been addressed, and the current version of the platform now provides a more intuitive editing environment.
+It supports WYSIWYG editing and has a less cluttered navigation.
 See what the new Squarespace looks like: